AshvanP23/Cafe_Billing_System/README.md

+CAFE BILLING SYSTEM

-Cafe Billing System
+This project is a simple console-based Cafe Billing System developed using the C programming language.

-Features:
+The program allows users to view the cafe menu, add items to the cart, remove items, search products, and perform checkout with automatic bill generation.

+Features :
 - Menu display
+- Inventory management
+- Add items to cart
-- Add/remove items from cart
+- Remove items from cart
+- Product search
-- GST calculation
+- Automatic GST calculation
 - Bill generation

+Technologies Used :
+- C Programming
+- Structures
-- File saving
+- Arrays
-- Admin product update
+- Functions